Columbian Arsenal Press

 CURRENT PROJECTS

-Echoes of Battle: Annals of Ohio's Soldier's in the Civil War, 1861-1865 Volume 2: Fredericksburg to Fort Sanders is well underway and scheduled for release at the 2023 Mansfield Civil War Show.
-The second in our Ohio in the War trilogy, the roughly 400-page volume 2 will feature more than 100 firsthand accounts from Buckeye soldiers covering the most critical year of the war.
-Loaded with previously unseen battle content, this volume will present lengthy sections on Stones River, Chancellorsville, the Vicksburg campaign, Gettysburg, and Chickamauga.
-Larry and I will both be attending the Mansfield Civil War Show at the Richland County Fairgrounds and will have signed copies for sale.
+Echoes of Battle: Annals of Ohio's Soldier's in the Civil War, 1861-1865 Volume 2: Fredericksburg to Fort Sanders is now available for purchase.
+The second in our Ohio in the War trilogy, the 490-page volume features 109 firsthand accounts from Buckeye soldiers covering the most critical year of the war.
+Loaded with previously unseen battle content and images of 56 of 107 of the correspondents, this volume will present lengthy sections on Stones River, Chancellorsville, the Vicksburg campaign, Gettysburg, and Chickamauga.
+Copies are available through our bookstore through the link at the top of the page.

 If you're looking for a speaker to discuss the Civil War, please feel free to contact me.
 My areas of specialty include anything Ohio related, the war in the western theater, and the war in the east through Gettysburg.
 I am also open to delivering virtual presentations zia Zoom, Microsoft Teams, etc.